docker/docs/docker-for-mac/osxfs.md

 2. Running `ember build` in a shared file system results in ember creating many different temporary directories and performing lots of intermediate activity within them.
 An empty ember project is over 300MB.
-This usage pattern does not require coherence between Linux and macOS, and will be significantly improved by write caching.
+This usage pattern does not require coherence between Linux and macOS, and is significantly improved by write caching.

 These two examples come from performance use cases contributed by users and they are incredibly helpful in prioritizing aspects of file system performance to improve.
-We are developing statistical file system trace analysis tools to characterize slow-performing workloads more easily in order to decide what to work on next.
+We are developing statistical file system trace analysis tools to characterize slow-performing workloads more easily to decide what to work on next.

 Under development, we have: